-Derek Michaud is a Ph.D. candidate in the Division of Religious and Theological Studies at Boston University.
-His dissertation research revolves around the intersection of early modern science, philosophy, and theology in the 17th century Cambridge Platonist John Smith’s doctrine of the spiritual senses.
-He was a contributing editor for ScienceOnReligion.org.
+Derek Michaud earned a Ph.D. in religious studies from Boston University.
+His dissertation research revolved around the intersection of early modern science, philosophy, and theology in the 17th century Cambridge Platonist John Smith’s doctrine of the spiritual senses.
 More information about Derek is available here.

-Joel Daniels is an Episcopal priest at Saint Thomas Church in New York City and a PhD. student in Science and Religion at Boston University.
-A Lindamood Fellow with the Institute for the Biocultural Study of Religion, Joel edits the month IBCSR Research Review, an annotated report on new research in science and religion.
-Joel’s major academic interests are theological anthropology and the writings of the Archbishop of Canterbury, Rowan Williams.
+Joel Daniels is the rector of Nevil Memorial Church of St. George in Ardmore, Pennsylvania .
+In 2015, he completed a PhD in Science and Religion at Boston University.
+Joel edits the IBCSR Research Review, an annotated monthly report on new research in science and religion.
 You can learn more about Joel here.

-Jonathan Morgan is a master’s student studying psychology and theology at Boston University’s School of Theology.
-He is particularly interested in understanding spirituality and its relationship to mental health.
-He hopes ultimately to work towards a career in counseling psychology.
+Jonathan Morgan earned his PhD in psychology and religion at Boston University.
+He’s particularly interested in understanding spirituality and its relationship to mental health, including self-regulation.
 Read more of Jonathan’s writing here.